 Use oil on corn only after the silks have begun to turn brown.
 The silks turn brown after pollination.
 A single silk will become a single kernel of corn once it is pollinated.
 When an ear of corn does not fill with kernels it is most often because of poor pollination.

-- Plant corn cultivars that have tightly wrapped husks which exclude earworms.
+Plant corn varieties with tight husks or husks that extend well beyond the tops of the ears; earworm-resistant corn varieties include Sliver Cross Bantam and Silvergent.
+Plant corn cultivars that have tightly wrapped husks which exclude earworms.
 Resistant varieties include Aristogold, Calumet, Country Gentleman, Iona, Seneca, Chief, Senecat Scout, Silver Cross Bantam, Staygold, and Victory Golden.